The return of bankers’ bonuses: one difficult sell for Government

 AIB’s chief executive Bernard Byrne surprise resignation to pursue presumably a more lucrative opportunity with Davy Stockbrokers has sent the Department of Finance into a tailspin

-They claim their businesses are being fleeced of high calibre personnel because of pay caps and that they are unable to compete with foreign-owned rivals entering the Irish market because of them.
+They claim their businesses are being fleeced of high calibre personnel because of pay caps and as a direct result are unable to compete with foreign rivals entering the Irish market.

-But their removal after 10 years of bailouts and controversies is going to be one difficult sell for the current minority Government.
+But the removal of these pay restraints after 10 years of bailouts and controversies is going to be one difficult sell for the current minority Government.

-AIB’s chief executive Bernard Byrne surprise resignation to pursue presumably a more lucrative opportunity with Davy Stockbrokers coming in the wake of CFO Mark Bourke’s similarly motivated exit has nonetheless sent the Department of Finance into a tailspin.
+AIB’s chief executive Bernard Byrne surprise resignation to pursue presumably a more lucrative opportunity with Davy’s capital markets division coming in the wake of CFO Mark Bourke’s similarly motivated exit has nonetheless sent the Department of Finance into a tailspin.

 It follows on from AIB chairman Richard Pym pointed suggestion that pay restrictions for bailed-out banks here had turned AIB into a “training ground” for bankers who then move to higher-paid roles with competitors.